LorenzoPichetti/SbatchMan/docs/learn/launching_jobs.md

 The file has two main top-level keys:

+-   `sequential`: If set to `true`, will ensure that jobs are scheduled sequentially.
 -   `variables`: Defines global variables applicable to all jobs.
 -   `jobs`: A list of job templates.